Leptogenesis in supersymmetry with one $L$ violating coupling: Introduction

-Apart from the issue of that theorem, there is another important criteria to be fulfilled with regard to $B$ or $L$ violating coupling in the higher order diagrams for obtaining asymmetry.
-This is that the interaction between intermediate on-shell particles and the final particles should correspond to a net change in baryon/lepton number \cite{raghu}.
-In other words, $B$ or $L$ violating coupling should be present on the right of the `cut' in the higher order diagram to have non-vanishing total $CP$ asymmetry after summing over all possible intermediate and final states generated due to decay.
-One may get non-zero asymmetry from the interference of tree and higher order diagram without right of the `cut' condition but it could vanish if other higher order diagrams with all possible intermediate and final states are considered.
-The cases where some authors have found vanishing of total $CP$ asymmetry \cite{fonggarbrecht} may be considered as examples of this feature.
-This restricts further the scope of successful baryogenesis or leptogenesis mechanism.
-In our case, in the context of leptogenesis in the decay process as shown in Fig. \ref{fig1} this condition is satisfied.
-Finally it turns out that in the leptogenesis mechanism with one $L$ violating coupling which we propose in Supersymmetric Model, the $CP$ asymmetry comes from non-zero relative Majorana phase.
+Another condition on higher order diagram is as follows: The interaction between intermediate on-shell particles and the final particles should correspond to a net change in baryon/lepton number \cite{raghu}.
+In other words, $B$ or $L$ violating coupling should be present on the right of the `cut' in the higher order diagram (`cut' on the internal line is possible when on-shell condition is satisfied indicating presence of imaginary part of loop integral which is required for $CP$ asymmetry) with net change in $B$ or $L$ due to all such couplings on the right with final states.
+This is essential to have non-vanishing total $B$ or $L$ asymmetry after summing over all possible intermediate and final states generated due to decay.
+One may get non-zero asymmetry from the interference of tree and higher order diagram without right of the `cut' condition, but it would vanish if other diagrams with all possible intermediate and final states are considered.
+The cases where some authors have found vanishing of total asymmetry \cite{fonggarbrecht} are examples of this feature.
+In our case in leptogenesis, above-mentioned condition is satisfied in the higher order Feynman diagram for neutralino decay as shown in figure \ref{fig1}.